PipeWire/pipewire/doc/tutorial6.md

 }
 ```

-We're also quiting the mainloop after we get the info to nicely stop
+We're also quitting the mainloop after we get the info to nicely stop
 our tutorial application.

 When we stop the application, don't forget to destroy all proxies that